jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 ## Writing rules for FrigateSVR cameras

 An example of how a rule can be written to use the event information follows.
-This example updates an item with the number of persons currently present in the field of regard of a Frigate camera, whose Thing ID is 'Camera-Main' and is triggering on the channel fgCurrentEventType, bound to item 'Camera__Main_Current_Event_Type'
+This example updates an item with the number of persons currently present in the field of regard of a Frigate camera, whose Thing ID is 'Camera-Main' and is triggering on the channel fgEventType, bound to item 'Camera__Main_Current_Event_Type'

 Note that the detected entity string is supplied by Frigate wrapped in quotes.
 I may modify the binding later to strip these off.